The story of Bethel Woods Center for the Arts begins with Alan Gerry, a born-and-raised resident of Liberty, NY.

 The Legacy Lives On

-The Board of Directors continues to serve the community and the region, expanding its reach and impact thanks to the support of a dedicated board, staff, volunteers, and supporters.
+The Board of Directors continue to serve the community and the region, expanding its reach and impact thanks to the support of staff, volunteers, and supporters.

 The Museum at Bethel Woods